mittalyashu/atom-productivity/about-this-book.md

 ### Why are you telling me to click stuff in menus? {#why-are-you-telling-me-to-click-stuff-in-menus}

-I love keyboard shortcuts, and Sublime has dozens of great ones. but you won’t find many in the front part of the book.
+I love keyboard shortcuts, and Atom has dozens of great ones. but you won’t find many in the front part of the book.
 Why is that?

 In earlier versions of the book, I tried to include the keyboard shortcuts along with the step-by-step instructions.
-It was repetitive and clumsy, because Sublime’s shortcuts differ radically between the Windows and Linux versions and the OS X versions.
+It was repetitive and clumsy, because Atom’s shortcuts differ radically between the Windows and Linux versions and the OS X versions.

 It clutters the reading experience to include keyboard shortcuts, because they’re different for each operating system.